DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Experiments

 \section{Experiments}

-Our experiments are designed to empirically validate our core theoretical claims: (1) that standard gradient guidance, as exemplified by methods like AdvDiff~\cite{dai_advdiff_2024}, injects a score-parallel component that destabilizes the sampling trajectory and leads to distributional collapse (high FID); and (2) that our proposed DPAC (tangential control) resolves this issue by projecting away this harmful component.
-We show that this theoretical correction yields simultaneous, consistent improvements in stability (FID), efficiency (energy), and effectiveness (best attainable FID).
+Our experiments are designed to empirically validate our core theoretical claims: (1) that standard gradient guidance, as exemplified by methods like AdvDiff~\cite{dai_advdiff_2024}, injects a score-parallel component that destabilizes the sampling trajectory and leads to distributional collapse (high FID); and (2) that our proposed DPAC (tangential control) mitigates this issue by projecting away this harmful component.
+We emphasize that DPAC is a minimal, projection-based instantiation of our analysis to test the predicted mechanism rather than to engineer a new sampler, and our evaluation focuses on controlled, like-for-like comparisons that isolate the control direction and its distributional impact.